ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 Mr. Petrenko (mid 40s) - The Loveable Underdog

 Mr. Petrenko, previously known for his calm and disciplined approach as a karate teacher, finds himself in a starkly different reality with the onset of war.
 He is the quintessential 'fish out of water' in this new scenario, often feeling out of his depth amidst the more experienced and battle-ready members of the group.
-His lack of driving skills, in a team where driving is almost a second nature, adds to his challenges.
-Despite these shortcomings, Petrenko’s endearing personality and occasional clumsiness provide a much-needed comedic relief in tense situations.
-He's the kind of person who might accidentally set off a car alarm in a stealth mission, but his heart is always in the right place.
+Despite his shortcomings, Petrenko’s endearing personality and occasional clumsiness provide a much-needed comedic relief in tense situations.

 CHARACTER ARC